What Is a Plant-Based Diet? Benefits and Foods to Eat

 • Plants are not fat-free.
 The body requires a certain amount of fat to function properly, and plants provide all that is needed.

-• Eating a whole food plant-based diet is actually very affordable.
+• Eating a whole food plant-based diet is affordable.
 Read Plant-Based Diet on a Budget.

 In 2017, Kaiser Permanente, the largest healthcare organization, came out in support of whole food plant-based nutrition with their Healthy Living: Eat Healthy Live Better program.